Juan Pablo Guanipa

-Juan Pablo Isidoro Guanipa Villalobos (born 20 December 1964) is a Venezuelan lawyer and politician who served as deputy and First Vice President of the National Assembly, leader of the Justice First political party and former governor of Zulia.
-He was a presidential candidate in the 2018 elections until boycott.
-Guanipa is the regional coordinator of the Justice First party in Zulia and chairs the Maracaibo Posible foundation.
+Juan Pablo Isidoro Guanipa Villalobos (born 20 December 1964) is a Venezuelan lawyer and politician who served as deputy and First Vice President of the National Assembly, and leader of the Justice First political party.
+His 2017 election as governor of Zulia was controversially annulled by the national government after Guanipa refused to take an oath imposed on candidates after the election.
+He was a presidential candidate in the 2018 Venezuelan presidential election until the opposition decided to boycott the election.
+Guanipa was also the regional coordinator of the Justice First party in Zulia and chair of the Maracaibo Posible foundation.
+After months of harassment by the government, Guanipa was detained by the Maduro government in May 2025.
+He was released in 8 February 2026, but hours later, he was kidnapped by armed men and an order of house arrest was filed by Venezuelan authorities.
+After house arrest at his residence in Maracaibo, he was released under a general amnesty law on February 19, 2026.

 Personal life

 Early years

 He is the third of seven brothers, six boys and one woman, children of: Corina Villalobos de Guanipa and father Manuel Guanipa Matos, a Zulian politician, leader of Copei.
 At 13 years he worked as a clerk in a bookstore, where his young age stood out receiving recognition as owner of the best store clerk.
 He is the brother of Tomás Guanipa, also a deputy for Zulia and Secretary General of Justice First.

 He served as a student leader and union representative of the employees of the Judicial District of Zulia.